John Arnold (bishop): Ordained ministry

-Arnold never practiced in the field of law and decided instead to pursue a vocation in the Catholic Church.
+Arnold never practised in the field of law and decided instead to pursue a vocation in the Catholic Church.
 He initially entered the novitiate of the Institute of Charity (Rosminians), taking simple vows in 1978, he then began his studies at the Pontifical Gregorian University, Rome.
 In 1981 he transferred to continue his training as a secular Priest for the Archdiocese of Westminster, continuing his studies at the Venerable English College, Rome and completing both a licence and a doctorate in canon law.
 He was ordained on 16 July 1983 by Cardinal Basil Hume OSB, the Archbishop of Westminster.

 After his ordination he was a chaplain at Westminster Cathedral from 1985 to 1988 and from 1988 to 1993 vice-administrator of the cathedral.
 In 1993 he was appointed parish priest of Our Lady of Mount Carmel and St. George, in Enfield.
 From 2001 to 2005 he was vicar general and chancellor of the diocese.

 In recognition of this work as a priest, he was named a Chaplain of His Holiness.